ava-labs/avalanche-docs/docs/subnets/create-a-fuji-subnet.md

 ### Other Tools

 You can use subnet-evm just like you use C-Chain and EVM tools.
 Only differences are `chainID` and RPC URL.
-For example you can deploy your contracts with [hardhat quick starter](../dapps/smart-contracts/using-hardhat-with-the-avalanche-c-chain.md) by changing `url` and `chainId` in the `hardhat.config.ts`.
+For example you can follow this article to [Deploy a Smart Contract on Your Subnet EVM Using Remix and Metamask](./deploy-a-smart-contract-on-your-evm.md).
+Or you can deploy your contracts with [hardhat quick start guide](../dapps/smart-contracts/using-hardhat-with-the-avalanche-c-chain.md) by changing `url` and `chainId` in the `hardhat.config.ts`.